jullienl/HPE-COM-PowerShell-Library/README.md

 - **Integration**: Seamlessly integrate with other tools and platforms using REST APIs and webhooks.
 - **Security**: Implement security best practices and manage access control for your HPE GreenLake environment.

-The HPE GreenLake for Compute Ops Management PowerShell library includes a comprehensive set of cmdlets to manage various aspects of your HPE GreenLake environment and Compute Ops Management services.
+The HPE GreenLake for Compute Ops Management PowerShell library includes a comprehensive set of cmdlets to manage various aspects of your HPE GreenLake environment and any existing Compute Ops Management service instances.
 For a complete list of cmdlets and their detailed usage, refer to the module's help documentation using the `Get-Help` cmdlet.

 ## Latest release